 NEXIV VMZ-NWL 200 is a system that automatically measures 6-inch or 8-inch wafers held in a carrier according to a measurement program.
 High repeatability of measurement is ensured by the reliability of the NEXIV and stable wafer loading using the NWL.
 The system allows intuitive selection of the chip to be measure using dedicated software.
 Therefore anyone is able to achieve the chip measurement results they need with a high degree of reliability.
 In addition, it is possible to trace when the measurement was performed and by which program, helping to improve traceability.

 The system is designed with safety in mind and a protective cover is provided to prevent possible damage due to operator error.
 Operation meets SEMI international standards S2, S8, and F47.

 About Nikon Metrology

-Nikon provides a variety of products, services, and solutions worldwide, based on advanced optoelectronics and precision technologies cultivated during the company’s more than 100 years of history.
+Nikon provides a variety of products, services, and solutions worldwide, based on advanced opto-electronics and precision technologies cultivated during the company’s more than 100 years of history.
 The group continues to create new values that contribute to improvement of quality of life and manufacturing in a wide variety of forms.
-Nikon’s Industrial Metrology Business Unit (IMBU) delivers integrated, optimized, ultra-high precision solutions that are not only customized and cost-effective but also work extremely well as soon as they are implemented.
-A recent development under Nikon’s Digital Manufacturing banner is closer cooperation between IMBU and the corporation’s Digital Solutions Business Unit (DSBU), which has launched a series of optical additive and subtractive manufacturing solutions for processing a wide variety of materials for the sub-micron surface finish. www.industry.nikon.com
+Nikon’s Industrial Metrology Business Unit (IMBU) delivers integrated, optimised, ultra-high precision solutions that are not only customised and cost-effective but also work extremely well as soon as they are implemented.
+A recent development under Nikon’s Digital Manufacturing banner is closer cooperation between IMBU and the corporation’s Digital Solutions Business Unit (DSBU), which has launched a series of optical additive and subtractive manufacturing solutions for processing a wide variety of materials to sub-micron surface finish. www.industry.nikon.com